How to run in fancy dress

-We caught up with runners who have taken on the Virgin Money London Marathon in fancy dress as they share everything you need to know about tackling 26.2 miles kitted out in a in a costume.
+We caught up with three runners who have taken on the Virgin Money London Marathon in fancy dress to find out everything you need to know about tackling 26.2 miles kitted out in a in a costume.

 Spider-Man | Name: Paul Harvey | Year: 2014

 “I had run a few marathons and wanted a bit more of a challenge.
 Having loads of people cheering for you and calling out your character is great when you are running.
 I liked the idea of standing out from the crowd and making the race a bit more challenging and doing something that not everyone does.
 I also wanted to enjoy the race rather than feeling that I had to go for a time, so the outfit just made me focus on having fun.

 “It gets hot!
 Especially if you are wearing a mask and full body suit.
 Drinking and seeing where you are going becomes difficult.
 If the suit has gloves, holding water, opening gels and checking your phone is not easy.

-“Sitting in the park afterwards, surrounded by families having a picnic, I felt a bit strange dressed in a tight superhero outfit is a bit strange.
+“Sitting in the park afterwards, surrounded by families having a picnic, I felt a bit strange dressed in a tight superhero outfit.
 The crowds are brilliant; there is always another Spider-Man and if he is in front of you in the race you always get a shout of ‘The real Spider-Man is in front of you!’
 Theme tunes get sung to you, kids love having their pictures with you, other runners have a lot of sympathy for you.
 It’s genuinely the best thing you will ever do and makes the race so much more fun.

 “Put a fly on your costume just in case you need a pee.
-If you need anything more than that, you are going to be in trouble, so I would suggest practising with gels; if you are not used to them they would not be a good idea.
+If you need anything more than that, you are going to be in trouble, so I would suggest practising with gels; if you are not used to them, they would not be a good idea.
 Make sure there is a hole in your mask so you can breathe and drink.

 “Get into character and accessorise!
 I bought a bum bag, coloured it red and then painted spider webs on it.
 I painted my trainers the same colour but be warned: that will mean you might not be able to wear them again!”

 Shakespeare | Name: Luke Williams | Year: 2016

 “To be honest, I hadn’t thought of running in costume.
 But I did decide to call myself ‘Shakespeare Runner’ when filling out the charitable giving forms (because my charity is The Primary Shakespeare Company).
-Then the publicity office from Virgin Money rang up and said: ‘We hear you’re running as Shakespeare, could you come and do some publicity?’ and I said: ‘Of course!
+Then someone from the London Marathon Events press rang up and said: ‘We hear you’re running as Shakespeare, could you come and do some publicity?’ and I said: ‘Of course!
 Let me get my doublet on and I’ll be right with you.’

-“The ensuing publicity was incredibly helpful and helped us raise almost Â£5,000 â€“ money that has enabled us to work with 150 more children than in 2016.
+“The ensuing publicity was incredibly helpful and helped us raise almost £5,000 – money that has enabled us to work with 150 more children than in 2016.

 “My purple velvet Tudor hat gave me the most problems.
 At the start, I felt it was eye-catching and distinctive.
 After 13 miles, it was sweat-soaked and distinctly unappealing.

 “As I ran over Tower Bridge, the BBC’s Ore Oduba said ‘What on earth are you wearing?
 It looks like a large tea bag’.
 I don’t think it was a compliment.
 Also, my ruff got very itchy.

 “I was going to wear a historically accurate doublet.
 On the first training run I did it was about three degrees Celsius.
-By the following week, the temperature was up to 13 and I must have lost about two litres of fluid over 10 miles.
+By the following week, the temperature was up to 13C and I must have lost about two litres of fluid over 10 miles.
 The doublet did not make it to Race Day.

 “I got great support from the crowd.
-At one point I was close to a lot of other costumed runners: just ahead of me was someone running as Barney the Dinosaur, just behind me a man dressed as Jesus, running barefoot and carrying a large cross.
+At one point I was close to a lot of other fandy-dress runners: just ahead of me was someone running as Barney the Dinosaur, just behind me a man dressed as Jesus, running barefoot and carrying a large cross.

-"â€˜Come on.
+“’Come on.
 Barney!’ cheered the crowd.
 ‘Keep it up, Shakespeare!’ they continued.
 The next runner was greeted by an uncomfortable silence.
 Nobody was quite sure whether it would be alright to shout ‘Come on, Jesus!’